datacharmer/dbdeployer/README.md

     Flags:
       -h, --help                    help for unpack
-          --prefix string           Prefix for the final expanded directory --unpack-version string   which version is contained in the tarball --verbosity int           Level of verbosity during unpack (0=none, 2=maximum) (default 1)
+          --prefix string           Prefix for the final expanded directory --shell                   Unpack a shell tarball into the corresponding server directory --target-server string    Uses a different server to unpack a shell tarball --unpack-version string   which version is contained in the tarball --verbosity int           Level of verbosity during unpack (0=none, 2=maximum) (default 1)